spacetelescope/jdaviz/docs/imviz/plugins.rst

 * :attr:`~photutils.aperture.ApertureStats.sum_aper_area`: The pixel area
   covered by the region.
 Partial coverage is reported as fraction.
-* ``pixarea_tot``: If per steradian is in input data unit and pixel area is provided, this contains the total pixel area covered by the aperture in steradian.
+* ``pixarea_tot``: If per steradian is in input data unit and pixel area is provided, this contains the conversion factor for the *sum* to take out the steradian unit.
 Otherwise, it is `None`.
 * ``aperture_sum_counts``: This is the aperture sum converted to counts, if :guilabel:`Counts conversion factor` was set.
 Otherwise, it is `None`.
   This calculation is done without taking account of ``pixarea_tot``, even